39 Best Things to Do in Amsterdam: The Ultimate Amsterdam Bucket List

 De Pijp is the city’s bohemian quarter and home to some of the best bars and streetside cafes.
 If you’re looking for something a little more upmarket, then Jordaan is an excellent option with its gorgeous 17th-century townhouses and top-class restaurants.
 Oud West is another charming area with leafy parks and plenty to do.

 If you want to read more about the best areas to stay in the city, make sure to check out our in-depth post about where to stay in Amsterdam.
-For an unforgettable stay, browse through the list of the best Amsterdam hotels with canal views or the best luxury hotels in Amsterdam.

 In case you’re in a rush, here are my top hotel recommendations for different budgets.